harryleesan/kubernetes-workshop/README.md

 ## What is Prometheus?

 ## 3.1 Container Metrics
-The Kubernetes cluster exposes native metrics in the Prometheus format.
+The Kubernetes cluster natively exposes metrics in the Prometheus format.
 We can view the metrics using Grafana.

-1. Accessing Grafana through port forward.
+1. Accessing Grafana through port forwarding.

     ```bash
     kubectl -n monitoring port-forward svc/grafana 3000